 • For the Terms of Reference, please click HERE.

 • The deadline for submissions is February 28, 2021.

 • The winner will be announced at the 2021 CPSA Conference.

 • The winner will receive a commemorative plaque.

-• To nominate an individual, a copy of the package must be emailed directly to each member of the Prize Jury at the email addresses provided; a copy must also be emailed directly to the CPSA Secretariat.
+• To nominate an individual, a copy of the package must be emailed to the CPSA Secretariat.
+The package must be clearly marked CPSA TEACHING EXCELLENCE PRIZE ENTRY.
 It is the nominees’ responsibility to provide a paper copy if required by any of the jurors.
-Packages must be clearly marked CPSA TEACHING EXCELLENCE PRIZE ENTRY.